wmsurvey/wmsurvey.github.io/docs/08-conclusion.md

 # **VIII Conclusion and Future directions**
 ## **A. Conclusion**

 &emsp;&emsp;This survey provides a comprehensive evaluation of current approaches to world modeling, examining their relevance for robotic manipulation, underlying architectures, functionalities, key challenges, and proposed solutions.
-By synthesizing these findings, we offer insights into the nature of real world models and outline the efforts required to advance the field.
+By synthesizing these findings, we offer insights into the nature of fully realized world models and outline the efforts required to advance the field.
 Our goal is to provide readers with a solid foundation and guide future research directions in world modeling.

 ## **B. Future research directions**